 Sony STR-ZA2100ES is a large 7.2 channel receiver with 105 watts at 8 ohms per channel, which turned out to be slightly weaker than the Sony STR-ZA3100ES.
 This power of the amplifier section makes it possible to control the primary home theater system of speakers and sound Zone 2 and Zone 3.

 I can say with confidence that the receiver has well-equipped the video path.
 It has 6 HDMI inputs and two outputs, as well as a component video terminal.
 The receiver is, of course, 4K compatible, so the video signal is outstanding quality, even 4K HDR!
 Since the receiver also has an up-scaling function, you can connect all devices that still support 4K and get a better image output.
-And the important fact remains that I can feed the image to two zones at once from different devices.
+The important fact remains that I can feed the image to two zones simultaneously from different devices.
+A big step forward is the recent addition of eARC support with firmware 1.051.

 When starting the test, I used automatic calibration.
 This system pleasantly surprised me with the speed and accuracy of its work.
 In addition, I immediately use several virtualization modes to compensate for the speakers missing in the configuration.